rxwp5657/Clutch/README.md

 | Vec4 Magnitude      | 1068 ns | 1055 ns  | 1067 ns  | 1055 ns    |

 ### Benchmark Results Discussion
+As you can see, benchmarks results proved that SIMD operations overall improve from the normal template operations but, most of the improvements are not quite significant.
+For example: vector addition had an improvement of the 9.5% for mean time, 3.3% for meadian time, 1.5% for mean CPU and 2.1% for median CPU time.
+In this case, there may be a few reasons for this to be happening: data structures are not being alinged or, SIMD perform better when operations are done in batch like Matrix - Matrix multiplication.
+On the other hand and, as a result of great improvement, Matrix - Matrix multiplication showed an improvement of the 99.8% for mean time, 99.8% for the median time, 98.56% for mean CPU and 99.8% for median CPU time.

+In conclusion, SIMD proved to have improvements against template implementation but not all cases were significant.
+Thus, benchmarks need to be revised as well as implemtation, maybe trick 1. (uniforms) are not helping or maybe alignment needs to be checked.
+Also, matrix inversion algorithm needs to be revised beacuase performance was at its worst.

 ## TODO
+[checkbox:unchecked] Union vs load and unload during SIMD function call.
+[checkbox:unchecked] Check alignment of data structrues (this may be holding off performance).
+[checkbox:unchecked] Implement promotion and operations between Vec(N - 1) to Vec(N) and Mat(N-1) to Mat(N).